IlianPihlajamaa/PermutationSymmetricTensors.jl/README.md

 There are two packages with comparable functionality, [SymmetricTensors.jl](https://github.com/iitis/SymmetricTensors.jl) and [Tensors.jl](https://github.com/Ferrite-FEM/Tensors.jl).

 Tensors.jl provides immutable, stack-allocated 1-, 2-, and 4-dimensional symmetric tensors.
-This package is preferable if the tensors are small, that is, when they have less than roughly 100 elements.
+This package is preferable if the tensors are small, that is, when they have fewer than roughly 100 elements.
+It is also more full-featured, implementing many different operations on the tensors instead of just the basic functionality.

 SymmetricTensors.jl provides a SymmetricTensor type just like the one exported in this package.
 Its implementation is based on a blocked memory pattern, sacrificing performance for cache locality.
 Some benchmarks: